ristp/sorting-algorithm/README.md

 # sorting-algorithm
-It is a sorting algorithm written in JavaScript to sort an array of integers in ascending order
+It is a sorting algorithm written in JavaScript to sort an array of integers in ascending order.